Nissan Micra (2017-2022) review - Engines, performance and drive

-Latest Micra is better to drive than ever, although it’s not best in class
+Nissan has ensured the fifth-generation Micra is better to drive than ever, although it’s still not the best in class

 It was never known as a car that you'd want to drive for the hell of it, and the latest Nissan Micra still isn't the most fun supermini to drive, but it's certainly an improvement.
 It handles sweetly enough, and all cars get the Active Ride and Active Trace Control electronic systems from the larger Qashqai.
 The former applies the brakes over bumps to keep the body tied down, while the latter brakes an inside wheel in corners to help stick to your chosen line.